• Skip to main content

 Types of Leading Questions

-Leading questions change the survey results due to the inherent intent and tone of the questions.
+Leading questions change the survey results due to the inherent intent and tone of the question types.
 They can be divided into multiple types –

 • Leading questions based on an assumption: Asking questions on the basis of an assumption.
 In student surveys, questions created on assumptions may be present: “How much did you enjoy with your teachers during the sports day at school?” – Here it is assumed that all the students would have had a frolicking time with their teachers during the school sports day.
 Instead, a question such as the following could be included: “Share with us your experience at the sports day.”